Major League Baseball Game of the Week: The Fox era (1996–present)

+Fox renewed its contract in 2006.
 One of the terms of the deal was that, beginning with the 2007 season, the Saturday Game of the Week coverage was extended over the entire season rather than starting after Memorial Day, with most games being aired in the 3:30–7:00 p.m.
-(EDT) time slot, changed to 4:00 to 7:00 after Fox cancelled its in-studio pre-game program for the 2009 season.
-Exceptions were added in 2010 with 3:00 to 7:00 for Saturday afternoons where Fox would broadcast a NASCAR Sprint Cup Series race in prime time (which starts at 7:30) and 7:00 to 10:00, when Fox broadcasts the UEFA Champions League soccer final (which starts at 3:00).

-For 2012, Fox revised its schedule.
-While the 3:30 p.m.
-EDT starting time continues, weekly games on Saturday NASCAR race dates in Texas, Richmond, and Darlington, start at 12:30 p.m.
-EDT.
-And starting with the UEFA Champions League Final Match Day until the Saturday before the All-Star Break, all Game of the Week games would start at 7 p.m.
-EDT.
-The Baseball Night in America moniker was used for all MLB on Fox games in that span.
+(EDT) time slot.

 In 2014, the Fox Sports 1 cable network began airing regular-season games over 26 Saturdays.
 As a result, MLB regular season coverage on the over the air Fox network was reduced to 12 weeks.